LAST REVIEWED Jul 12 2022 15 MIN READ

-Doubles the tax credit for starting a company retirement plan: For small businesses with 50 or fewer employees, the SECURE Act 2.0 legislation would boost the existing tax credit from 50% to 100% of plan start-up costs, capped at $5,000 per employer (which remains unchanged) for each of the first three years—a total of $15,000.
+Doubles the tax credit for starting a company retirement plan: For small businesses with up to 100 employees (up from 50 employees), the SECURE Act 2.0 legislation would boost the existing tax credit from 50% to 100% of plan start-up costs, capped at $5,000 per employer (which remains unchanged) for each of the first three years—a total of $15,000.

 Expands who is eligible for the start-up tax credit: The legislation would also extend start-up tax credits to employers based on the year they join existing plans, rather than only offering the credit for the first three years of the plan’s existence.

 100% in the first and second years